Merkoba/Harambe/README.md

 ## Config <a name="config"></a>

-Configs are set in [config.toml](server/config/config.toml).
+Configs are set in [config.toml](server/config.toml).

 You only need to add there the ones you need.

-You can copy [config.toml.example](server/config/config.toml.example) to use as base.
+You can check the default values in [config.py](server/config.py) and redefine what you need.

 The config file is automatically reloaded when the file is modified.